We got lots to do here still ahead on the EIB network.

 I don't care what happens.

-Turtle, well, the turtles up here were spared, yes.
+Well, the turtles up here were spared.

-Nothing uh nothing happened to him whatsoever.
+Nothing happened to them whatsoever.

 Got a call last hour about Lance Armstrong.

-I don't want to repeat the answer there, but I mentioned that a friend of mine, sports writer, columnist for the New York Post, Phil Mushnick recently wrote a great piece.
+I don't want to repeat the answer there, but I mentioned that a friend of mine, sports writer, columnist for the New York Post, Phil Mushnick, recently wrote a great piece.

-Um and I attempted to paraphrase it.
+And I attempted to paraphrase it.

 It's from August 5th.